Australia shares rise for first day in four; NZ falls for third day

 (Updates to close)

-June 8 Australian shares inched higher on Thursday, snapping a three-day losing streak, as gains in financials and healthcare sectors slightly outweighed losses in other counters.
+June 8 (Reuters) - Australian shares inched higher on Thursday, snapping a three-day losing streak, as gains in financials and healthcare sectors slightly outweighed losses in other counters.

 The S&P/ASX 200 index ended up 0.2 percent, or 9.428 points, to 5,676.6.